imadraude/WritingTools/README.md

 The macOS version is a **native Swift port**, developed by [Arya Mirsepasi](https://github.com/Aryamirsepasi).
 View the [README inside the macOS folder](https://github.com/theJayTea/WritingTools/tree/main/macOS) to learn more.

 To install it:
-1. Go to the [Releases](https://github.com/theJayTea/WritingTools/releases) page and download the latest macOS `.dmg` file.

 2. Open the `.dmg` file, also open a Finder Window, and drag the `writing-tools.app` into the Applications folder.
 That's it!

 **Note:** macOS 14 or later is required due to accessibility API requirements.